ASE-Workshop-2023/tutorial/_episodes/01-what-is-ASE.md

 - The modular design of ASE allows it to play nicely with ("interoperate") with many different atomistic simulation codes.
 - This includes codes implementing density functional theory, (semi-)empirical methods, tight-binding models and classical interatomic potentials.
-- For a full list of supported codes please see the [ASE documentation]().
+- For a full list of supported codes please see the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html#supported-calculators).

 > ## Course structure
 > The structure of this course is designed to reflect the structure of ASE.
-> First we introduce the `Atoms` object (chapters 2-4) and `Calculators` object (chapters 5-6).
+> First we introduce the `Atoms` object (episodes 2-4) and `Calculators` object (episodes 5-7).
-> We then outline how to simulate more complex and computationally demanding systems by parallelising over multiple compute cores (chapter 7).
+> We then outline how to simulate more complex and computationally demanding systems by parallelising over multiple compute cores (episode 8).
-> Finally we apply our understanding to three common tasks: molecular dynamics, geometry optimisation and electronic structure calculations (chapter 9).
+> Finally we apply our understanding to three common tasks: molecular dynamics, geometry optimisation and electronic structure calculations (episodes 9-11).
 > As the course progresses we move from smaller code snippets introducing the core ASE objects, to extended pieces of code for more complex tasks.
 > Throughout the course you will see boxes like this.
 They will provide Python hints, signposting to other resources, discussion prompts or exercises for you to complete.
 {: .callout}